 Total RNAs from cultured human iPS cells were extracted using NucleoSpin RNA Plus XS (Macherey-Nagel).
 The 100 ng of total RNAs were used as starting materials to generate RNA-seq libraries with the TruSeq Stranded mRNA LT sample prep kit (Illumina).
 The obtained libraries were sequenced on a NextSeq500 (Illumina) as 75 bp single-end reads.
 After trimming adaptor sequences and low-quality bases with cutadapt-1.18, the sequenced reads were mapped to the mouse reference genome (mm10) with STAR v 2.6.0c, with the GENCODE (release 36, GRCh38.p13) gtf file.
 The raw counts for each gene were calculated using htseq-count v0.11.2 with the GENCODE gtf file.
 Gene expression levels were determined as transcripts per million (TPM) and differentially expressed genes were identified with DESeq2 v1.30.1.
 Raw data concerning this study were submitted under Gene Expression Omnibus (GEO) accession number GSE226330.

 Total RNAs from sorted or cultured cells were extracted using NucleoSpin RNA Plus XS.
 For quantitative PCR analyses, synthesized cDNAs were prepared using SuperScript VILO MasterMix (Invitrogen).
-All RT-qPCR reactions were carried out in triplicate using ThunderBird SYBR qPCR Mix (TOYOBO) and Thermal Cycler Dice Realtime System (TAKARA), and normalized to mRNA expression level of mouse or human ribosomal protein L13A as a control.
-Primer sequences (5’ to 3’) are listed in Supplementary file 14.
+All RT-qPCR reactions were carried out in triplicate using ThunderBird SYBR qPCR Mix (TOYOBO) and Thermal Cycler Dice Realtime System (TAKARA), and normalized to mRNA expression level of human ribosomal protein L13A, GAPDH, and ACTB as controls.
+Primer sequences (5’ to 3’) are listed in Supplementary file 16.

 The cells were lysed with radio-immunoprecipitation assay (RIPA) buffer (Nacalai tesque) or ProteoExtract Subcellular Proteome Extraction Kit (Millipore) containing a protease inhibitor cocktail (Nacalai tesque).
 The supernatant containing the total proteins was fractionated after centrifugation by sodium dodecyl sulfate (SDS)-polyacrylamide gel electrophoresis (TEFCO).
-The separated proteins were transferred to polyvinylidene difluoride membranes (TEFCO), blocked with 5% of BlockingOne (Nacalai tesque) for 30 minutes, and incubated with anti-MFN2 (diluted 1/1000, Cell Signaling Technology), anti-NICD (diluted 1/1000, Cell Signaling Technology), anti-Histon H3 (diluted 1/1000, Abcam), anti-Hsp601 (HSPD1, diluted 1/1000, Abcam), and anti-GAPDH (diluted 1/1000, Abcam) primary antibodies overnight at 4 °C. The blots were probed with horseradish peroxidase-conjugated secondary antibodies (Molecular Probes; diluted 1/5000) and developed with luminal for enhanced chemiluminescence using Chemi-Lumi One Super (Nacalai tesque).
+The separated proteins were transferred to polyvinylidene difluoride membranes (TEFCO), blocked with 5% of BlockingOne (Nacalai tesque) for 30 minutes, and incubated with anti-MFN2 (diluted 1/1000, Cell Signaling Technology), anti-MuRF1 (diluted 1/2000, GeneTex), anti-FBXO32 (diluted 1/2000, Proteintech), anti-NICD (diluted 1/1000, Cell Signaling Technology), anti-AKT (pan, diluted 1/1000, Cell Signaling Technology), anti-Phospho-AKT (Ser473, diluted 1/2000, Cell Signaling Technology), anti-Histon H3 (diluted 1/1000, Abcam), anti-Hsp601 (HSPD1, diluted 1/1000, Abcam), and anti-GAPDH (diluted 1/1000, Abcam) primary antibodies overnight at 4 °C. The blots were probed with horseradish peroxidase-conjugated secondary antibodies (Molecular Probes; diluted 1/5000) and developed with luminal for enhanced chemiluminescence using Chemi-Lumi One Super (Nacalai tesque).
 When probing for multiple targets, a single membrane was stripped with WB Stripping Solution (Nacalai tesque) and re-probed with antibodies again.

 Visualized MAMs with Proximity ligation assay (PLA)